 The editors were never allowed to testify at the cassation court, even after repeated official requests were made.
 The same court rejected our request to summon the authors as witnesses.

-that continue to be committed daily by various politicians and their respective news outlets.
-Religion has been wrested from the hands of worshippers and into the chokehold of state institutions, stifling conversation and reducing all debate to a
+crimes that continue to be committed daily by various politicians and their respective news outlets.
+Religion has been wrested from the hands of worshippers and into the chokehold of state institutions, stifling conversation and reducing all

-reductive binary of with us or against us.
+debate to a reductive binary of with us or against us.
 We refuse to be a part of that exchange.
-In fact, Samandal was created precisely to provide an alternative space for a different kind of dialogue, one much richer in language and nuanced in its
+In fact, Samandal was created precisely to provide an alternative space for a different kind of dialogue, one much richer in language and

-of censorship on artistic freedom to that of the rights of the plaintiff and other religious sensitivities.
-This balance becomes even more imperative when the defendant is an artist, while the plaintiff is the public prosecution, or a powerful economic
+dangers of censorship on artistic freedom to that of the rights of the plaintiff and other religious sensitivities.
+This balance becomes even more imperative when the defendant is an artist, while the plaintiff is the public prosecution, or a

 Russians have been 'outraged' by cartoons making light of the Egyptian air crash which appeared in the satirical magazine, Charlie Hebdo.